The best fall flavors come together in this easy Roasted Fall Vegetables side dish, with tender oven roasted vegetables, cranberries, and pecans!

 - Remove from the oven and gently toss in the cranberries, raisins, and pecans.

-- All oven temperatures vary - mine runs hot.
-So, your roasted vegetables may need less or more cooking time.
+- Serve and enjoy!NOTE: All oven temperatures vary.
+Your roasted vegetables may need less or more cooking time.
 Check for tenderness with a fork or pairing knife.